pmelsted/bifrost/README.md

 ## FAQ

+**Can I provide in input multiple files?**

+Yes, use parameter `-r` or `-s` for each file to input.

+**Can I provide in input a file which is a list of files?**

+Yes, a text file containing one input filename per line with no empty lines can be given in input.

 **What are the accepted input file formats?**

 FASTA, FASTQ and GFA.
 Input FASTA and FASTQ files can be compressed with gzip (extension .gz).
 If you input a GFA file for the construction, you probably want to use the `-r` parameter for that file.